RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/litscan.md

 > **RNAcentral LitScan** is a new text mining pipeline that connects RNA sequences with the latest open access scientific literature.
 LitScan uses a collection of identifiers (Ids), gene names, and synonyms provided to RNAcentral by the [Expert Databases](/expert-databases) to scan the papers available in [Europe PMC](https://europepmc.org) and keep the publications linked to RNAcentral entries as up-to-date as possible.

-LitScan features an interactive user interface that enables the users to filter the papers using facets, including year, journal, identifier, and the part of the paper where the Id is found.
+LitScan boasts a user-friendly interface, allowing users to easily filter papers based on various facets such as identifier, article type, the paper section where the ID is located, mentioned organism, journal, and year.

 For example, lncRNA `THRIL` is also known as `Linc1992`.
 Using LitScan, [the corresponding RNAcentral entry](/rna/URS000075D66B/9606?tab=pub) includes papers about `THRIL`, `Linc1992`, and even `NR_110375` which is another Id for the same gene: